 Event-driven queues absorb spikes, stateless APIs allow horizontal scaling, and CQRS plus bulkhead and circuit breaker raise overall system resilience.

 CQRS (Command Query Responsibility Segregation) separates write and read paths at the data layer.
-Writes go to an optimised write store, reads go to a separate read model optimised for queries.
+Writes go to an optimised write store, reads go to a separate read model optimised for queries — which removes the contention that otherwise builds up between heavy reporting reads and transactional writes.
 In practice:

 | Pattern | Problem it solves | Typical use |